Skip to main content

 table_object.match_dense(vector_column_name, embedding_data, embedding_data_type, distance_type, topn, knn_params = None)

-Creates a dense vector search expression to identify the top n closest rows to the given dense vector.
+Creates a dense vector search expression to identify the closest top n rows to the given dense vector.
 Suitable for working with dense vectors (dense embeddings) or multi-vectors (multiple dense embeddings in one row).

 NOTE